The Unapproved

 Now go check the receipts.

-Every event named in this chronology is backed by a document the author holds.
-The complete email-by-email record — original headers, dates, full sender and recipient detail, with nothing omitted from any quote — is in The Record.
-It's a long document, organized by phase from March 2024 through March 2026.
-Most useful after this chronology, to confirm any specific claim or to read a moment in full.
+Every event in this chronology is backed by a document I'm holding.
+The complete email-by-email record, original headers, dates, full sender and recipient detail, nothing cut from any quote, is in The Record.
+It's long, organized by phase from March 2024 through March 2026.
+Read it after this chronology, when you want to confirm a specific claim or see a moment in full.

 Open the email archive →